This Swede Is Nuts About Soviet Estonia

 Tomas Alexandersson knows all the best bars in Tallinn – as long as they existed before 1991.

-Tomas Alexandersson is a Swede whose hobby is collecting travel guides, postcards, and pamphlets from and about life during Soviet rule in the Estonian capital, Tallinn.
-He regularly posts any paraphernalia he gathers on his website, the Tallinn Collector, which has now turned into a virtual tour guide of Tallinn's past.
-It's filled with information on literally anything—from where to eat to what the best clubs are—as long as it existed before 1991.
-In July, Tomas''s collection of Estonian tourist information during the USSR will be exhibited in Tallinn (obviously).
+Tomas Alexandersson is a Swede whose hobby is the collection of travel guides, postcards and pamphlets from and about life during Soviet rule in the Estonian capital, Tallinn.
+He regularly posts any paraphernalia he gathers on his website, the Tallinn Collector – which has now turned into a virtual travel guide of Tallinn's past.
+It's filled with information on literally anything – from where to eat to what the best clubs are – as long as it existed before 1991.
+In July, Tomas' collection of Estonian tourist information during the USSR will be exhibited in Tallinn (obviously).
 I called him up for a chat.

 VICE: How come you're so fascinated with Estonia?